 Audi’s more production ready EV was a design study for a new A2 electric, which used a striking light band that followed the headlights around the car.
 Audi’s chief designer, Stefan Sielaff, said in Frankfurt that building a new car around a battery allows a whole new visual language, particularly in the interior layout.
 The A2 was somewhat fanciful, but we’re quite likely to see more of it.

-(at right) is aimed at just about everywhere but the U.S. right now.
+The Mia Electric (at right) is aimed at just about everywhere but the U.S. right now.
 It’s a fascinating electric minivan with a fiberglass body, one central front seat and a relatively spacious rear compartment with room for two.
 Sliding doors give huge access on either side.

 The car (just 9.4 feet long) was designed by Murat Günak, a veteran of VW, Mercedes and Peugeot.
 Gorgeous it isn’t, but intriguingly practical.
 Karsten Wurzer of Mia told me it weighs just 1,600 pounds, and that’s with the driver included.
 There is also a larger Mia L (which adds an extra seat in back) and a commercial box van.
 The French factory is gearing up to produce 1,000 cars per month.